Skip to main contentSkip to navigationSkip to search

 Promotion of the company’s business strategy, long-term interests and sustainability

 Pandox’s vision is to be one of the leading hotel property companies in the world with expertise in active ownership, hotel property management and development, as well as hotel operation.
-Pandox’s strategy is to own large hotel properties in the upper-medium to high-end segment in strategic locations and to lease them to strong hotel operators under long-term revenue-based leases.
+Pandox’s strategy is to own large hotel properties in strategic locations and to lease them to strong hotel operators under long-term revenue-based leases.
 In situations where conditions are not in place for a profitable lease relationship, Pandox can choose to operate the hotel itself.
 Pandox is an active owner with the ability to be involved throughout the hotel value chain, which both reduces risk and creates new business opportunities.
 Through specialisation, business flexibility and well thought-out diversification over numerous dimensions, Pandox is laying the foundation for the company’s value creation.

 A prerequisite for a long-term successful and sustainable implementation of the company’s business strategy is that the company is able to recruit and retain qualified personnel.
 To this end, it is necessary that the company offers competitive remuneration.
 These guidelines enable the company to offer the executive management a competitive total remuneration.